zackmdavis/Less_Wrong_Drafts/requiem_for_less_wrong_or_comment_on_banning_said_achmiz.md

-# Said Achmiz in His Felon Stripes Stands Far Above You Now
+# Requiem for Less Wrong; Or, Comment on "Banning Said Achmiz"

 ## "If I Can't Explain It to Said Achmiz, I Probably Don't Understand It"